andrej1991banas/Django_ecommerce_project/README.md

 ---
 ###  **Test coverage**
 - May/2/2025 82% coverage of whole project
+- May 6/2025 93.56% coverage with 88 test units for the project

 ### 1. **Model Testing**
 - Ensures correctness of models like `User`, `Member`, `Category`, `Product`,  `Order` and `OrderItems`.